 Ideally, this involves a sunny day with a nice breeze, but nature is not always so kind.
-Rainy weather doesn’t have to spoil the fun, however, so here are 6 tips to prevent it from doing so.
+Rainy weather doesn’t have to spoil the fun.
+Here’s 6 tips for tailgating in the rain so the fun can go on.

 Having a canopy or tarp will go a long way.
 EZ Up and similar shelters are ideal.
 They are simple to set up and use.
 Having a good canopy over your head is the probably the most important part of tailgating in the rain.